-Bagaud mooring area: The Bagaud mooring area (ZMEL) is one of PNPC's flagship measures for preserving Posidonia seagrass.
+Bagaud mooring area: The Bagaud Anchorage and Light Equipment Area (ZMEL) is one of the key measures of the PNPC.
+Its objective is to preserve the posidonia meadow as well as regulate the level of visitation.
 The current mooring area covers 176 ha and has 68 buoys.
 No anchoring outside of this zone: Anchoring outside this mooring area is prohibited from 15 April to 15 October, and reserving a buoy is mandatory.

 Posidonia seagrass beds are one of the most important ecosystems in the Mediterranean, as they have a strong capacity to sequester carbon.
-Posidonia seagrass plays a major role in carbon sequestration, as one hectare of this plant currently stores up to 20,000 tonnes of carbon over 20 years.